Final report (for all grants)

 The report should not exceed 1 page for professional development activities, or 2-3 pages for projects.
 Reports will be made accessible online to AMICAL members.

-You may use the final report template provided as a Google Doc.
+You may use the final report template provided as a Google Doc as the basis for your report.

 Progress reports (for project grants)